ibm-cloud-docs/SecureGateway/securegateway_updates.md

 - Upgrade Node.js to 10.17.0
 - Node modules vulnerabilities fix
-- Resolves the Node.js conflict on Windows installer
+- Resolve the Node.js conflict on Windows installer
 - Add proxy option to the installer for npm module installation

 ### Breaking changes